ibm-cloud-architecture/refarch-cloudnative-backup/README.md

 ```
 mysql --user dbuser inventorydb --password
 ```
-then type password as the pasword
+then type "password" as the password

 * In the MySQL prompt, type the following command to list the item IDs:

 ```
-mysql> select id from items;
+select id from items;
 ```

 You will see the following result: